 Written exam (80%)

-Presentations, including reflection report on group cooperation (20%)
+Presentations, including reflection report on group cooperation and assessment forms of each other’s presentations (20%)

 Ms Patricia Garcia Fernandez